-I also grew up using a powder in an enveloped, a certain boxed mix with a milkmaid on the front!
+I also grew up using a powder in an envelope, a certain boxed mix with a milkmaid on the front!
 I didn't know how easy it was to make it from scratch!
 After learning about oat milk, I thought, "why not use that instead?"
 The resulting dairy-free hot chocolate is a rich, creamy winter treat made with simple ingredients.

 So, are you ready for a warm hot chocolate that's creamy, dairy-free, and comes together in just a few minutes?
 Grab your cocoa beans, and let's do this!